-Minimising habitat fragmentation by not clearing near the higher order streams thereby not encroaching on habitat corridors.

-Ensure that adequate ground cover at all times post clearing activity for sedimentation control.

-Ensure large trees, living or dead, suitable for animal dens are checked for occupancy before removal.

-Ensure primary koala food trees (E. tereticornis) are checked for koalas before removal.

-Ensure proponents can clearly identify the trees identified in points 4 and 5 before engaging in clearing.
-Ensure weeds and pests are kept to minimum.
+- 1. Minimising the loss of critical habitat by protecting key habitat areas such as rocky out crops and riparian zones identidied in Attachment Two, Map 3. - 2.
+Ensure that adequate ground cover at all times post clearing activity for sedimentation control. - 3.
+Ensure large trees, living or dead, suitable for quoll dens are checked for occupancy before removal. - 4.
+Ensure primary koala food trees (E. teretocornis) are checked for koalas before removal. - 5.
+Ensure proponents can clearly identify the trees identified in points 4 and 5 before engaging in clearing. - 6.
+Ensure weeds and pests are kept to minimum. - 7.
 On a regional scale the proposed activity occupies an extremely small portion of the available land of similar regional ecosystem type.